Osiris-Team/Osiris-Team/dev_contract.md

 - One (1) of the sub-sections listed below (Sections Prepaid, Postpaid, FPW Subscription, FP Subscription) must be explicitly selected and agreed upon in writing by both parties.
 Once selected, the remaining subsections shall be deemed inapplicable and without legal effect for the purposes of this Agreement.
 - For each subsection following terms also apply:
+  - Payment is to be made to Developer's PayPal email osiris_support@pm.me (osiris[underScore]support[aT]pm[DoT]me), however other ways of payment are also possible but must be agreed upon in writing by both parties.
+  - Payment processing fees and/or currency conversion fees are to be paid by the Developer per PayPal's "Goods and Services" payment type.
   - The Client shall pay all amounts in full, free of any withholding tax, unless required by law (in which case the payment shall be grossed-up as necessary to ensure the Developer receives the agreed net amount).
   - The Client has 5 days to complete the payment upon receiving the invoice email or the due date.
   - Payment is deemed completed at the time the Developer receives confirmation by the payment processor.